The most common calls for BCAA Road Assistance during winter

 - Come up with a different route that keeps you on main roads.
 Hills (even those with small inclines), congested streets, intersections with no left-turning light and narrow streets are even more challenging during winter.

-- Understand your winter driving skills and what your vehicle is capable of doing.
+- Be realistic about your winter driving skills and what your vehicle is capable of.
 Think about other safe options rather than just ‘going for it’, such as turning around to go another way, waiting until the problem has cleared or pulling over to park and leave your car.

 - Understand winter road conditions.
 Streets and hills are slippery overall, side streets are narrower due to plowed snow along the curb, driving through deep water can damage your car, and parking lots will be more difficult to maneuver within.